redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 After running this command, you will need to log out and log back in for the changes to be applied.
 If you plan to use virt-manager or boxes to visually manage the virtual machines created in the next step, this would be a good time to install those tools now.

 5. Run script to setup your virtual environment.
-If you'd like to customize the root password on the undercloud virtual machine created in this step, export an environment variable UNDERCLOUD_ROOT_PASSWORD.
-If you prefer to customize the name of the undercloud virtual machine to something besides instack, export the environment variable UNDERCLOUD_VM_NAME.

        export NODE_DISK=30
        instack-virt-setup

 You should now have a vm called instack that you can use for the instack-undercloud installation that contains a minimal install of Fedora 20 x86_64.
 The instack vm contains a user "stack" that uses the password "stack" and is granted passwordless sudo privileges.
-The root password is displayed in the standard output unless you previously set it using UNDERCLOUD_ROOT_PASSWORD.
+The root password is displayed in the standard output.

 6. Get IP Address